-Mark Zuckerberg visits Nigerian startups
+Mark Zuckerberg visit boosts Nigeria startups

 But it appears to be more than just the numbers stacking up for Facebook and Zuckerberg.
 He has said he is in the country to listen and learn and take ideas back to California on how to support businesses across the continent.
 He's also very interested in the creative partnerships and in exploring where tech and creativity intersect.

 While in Lagos, he met with leading figures in Nigeria's Nollywood film industry and talked about how the burgeoning industry could be a huge revenue driver for the country.
 He said: "One of the things I am most excited about my trip to Lagos is going to check out Nollywood.
 Nollywood sounds like a national treasure and the ability to produce video content that is moving and emotional transcends boundaries and will help tell stories of the amazing innovation, engineering and culture to the whole world."